Levin, Mabie & Levin Professor of Law

-Katheryn Russell-Brown is the Levin, Mabie & Levin Professor and Director of the Center for the Study of Race and Race Relations at the University of Florida, Levin College of Law.
+Katheryn Russell-Brown is the Levin, Mabie & Levin Professor of Law and Director of the Race and Crime Center for Justice at the University of Florida, Levin College of Law.
+She was director of the UF Center for the Study of Race and Race Relations (CSRRR) for eighteen years.
 Professor Russell-Brown received her undergraduate degree from the University of California, Berkeley, her law degree from the University of California, Hastings and her Ph.D. in criminology from the University of Maryland.

 Prior to joining the University of Florida law faculty in 2003, Professor Russell-Brown taught in the Criminology and Criminal Justice department at the University of Maryland for 11 years.
 She has been a visiting law professor at American University and the City University of New York (CUNY).
 She has been a lecturer at Howard University and her first teaching position was at Alabama State University.